acairncross/friendly/README.md

 - Documentation
 - Caching (database queries)
 - Tests
+- Logging
 - More admin features
-- Extra validation on the client side
+- ~~Extra validation on the client side (not really necessary actually, but do need more validation on the server)~~
+- Automatically count votes (cron job or task queue)